 By: Staff Writer

 Knowledge of colours and their combination is a very important factor when it comes to fashion.
 The right colour combination is what transforms a winter look to spring, spring to summer and so on.
 Also, every aspect of style revolves around colour.
-For example hair color, makeup choices, fashion pieces, and more, all need to complement each other to achieve the desired result.
+For example hair colour, makeup choices, fashion pieces, and more, all need to complement each other to achieve the desired result.

 It is one thing to master your colour but it’s another thing to successfully combine colours while going against the rules of colour combination.